 The main goal of keyword research for most of us is being able to find keywords that will bring in traffic, and also won’t be difficult to rank on Google.
 Depending on your website you may want to make sure that these keywords are profitable as well.
 So how do we do that?

 First, let’s take an example niche.
 Let’s say our website is about golf clubs.
 The chances of ever ranking or bringing in traffic for the search term “golf clubs” is a long shot.
-Not to say its impossible but the top 10 search results will most likely be dominated by big companies like Golfsmith, Amazon etc… It would take a long time to try and outrank this type of competition.
+Not to say it’s impossible but the top 10 search results will most likely be dominated by big companies like Golfsmith, Amazon etc… It would take a long time to try and outrank this type of competition.
 So let’s start and get some keyword ideas.
 We’ll load up the search term golf clubs in Keysearch and take a look.

 Ok, we have a bunch of keyword suggestions (701 to be exact) that are related to “golf clubs”.
-What we want to do is figure out which keywords have a good amount of traffic and are fairly profitable.
+What we want to do is figure out which keywords have a nice amount of traffic and are fairly profitable.
 The way we do this is we use the Volume and CPC data provided.

 – Search volume shows approximately how many searches Google is getting for that particular keyword each month.

 – CPC (cost per click) shows how much advertisers are bidding to get their ad shown on Google when that keyword is searched.

 CPC is important because it shows that this is a keyword term that is profitable.
 There are many keywords that get a lot of search traffic but don’t really have much profitability.
 For example, the search term “latest movies” gets searched 201,000 times per month but the CPC is only $0.22.
 Most likely people searching for “latest movies” aren’t going to buy anything, they are just looking for some information that really doesn’t have much monetary value.
 This is why we want to find a nice balance between search volume and CPC.